 Indie author Joseph Riden writes fiction, nonfiction and creative nonfiction in native, US English.
 He also offers editing and several other writerly services.
 He has written and published two nonfiction books and more than a dozen short stories.
 His first novel and more stories are forthcoming.
 He has also edited two published novels by other authors.

-Even as a child, he read books continually.
-Early interests led him through both non-fiction and fiction and especially biographies of accomplished and creative, historically notable figures.
-Book reading and a floor-standing tube radio nearly his height began to shape his mind before television dominated American media.
+Even as a child, Joseph read books continually.
+Early interests led him through both nonfiction and fiction and especially biographies of accomplished and historically notable creatives.
+Book reading and a floor-standing, tube radio that was nearly his height began to shape his young mind before television dominated the media.

-See Joseph Riden's Amazon Author Page HERE.
+Visit Joseph Riden's Amazon Author Page HERE.

 Find corporate career details on Joseph’s LinkedIn Profile.

 Request a resumé or writing samples on the Contact page.